-Codeine - is an ideal option as it can help relieve both diarrhea and bowel spasms.
+Codeine phosphate - is an ideal option as it can help relieve both diarrhea and bowel spasms.
 It can become addictive so it should be used sparingly when symptoms are bad.

 They're in the same family of drugs as the opiates, morphine and diamorphine (heroin), but much weaker.

 They work by stimulating opiate receptors in your bowel wall which in turn reduces your guts contraction and bowel movements.